Samuli Reijula (né Pöyhönen)

 - Evidence-based policy.
 How are findings from the behavioral sciences used to inform policy design?
 How should that translation be done?

 I am also interested in the epistemology of simulation modeling, computational social science, mathematical explanation, AI, as well as issues related to natural kinds and conceptual change.

+As a university lecturer (currently on research leave), I am responsible for undergraduate teaching and supervising in the area of the philosophy of science.
 I’m also affiliated with TINT, the Centre for Philosophy of Social Science at the University of Helsinki.

 - Argumentative landscapes: the functions of models in social epistemology, forthcoming in Synthese. (w/ Emrah Aydinonat and Petri Ylikoski)

 - Self-nudging and the citizen choice architect, forthcoming in Behavioral Public Policy (w/ Ralph Hertwig)

 - Tutkijan vapaus institutionaalisen tietoteorian näkökulmasta, in ed.
 K. Ekholm, E. Väliverronen: Tieteen vapaus & tutkijan sananvapaus.
 Vastapaino, Finland. (w/ Petri Ylikoski)

 - What is mechanistic evidence, and why do we need it for evidence-based policy?
 Studies in History and Philosophy of Science A, 73, 54–63.
 (2019) (w/ Caterina Marchionni)